Lane Bradbury: Career

-Bradbury made her Broadway debut in J.B., performing with Raymond Massey and Christopher Plummer.
-She starred in Tennessee Williams' play Night of the Iguana with veteran actress Bette Davis.
-Bradbury was the first actress to play Dainty June in the original Broadway production of Gypsy.
+Bradbury made her Broadway debut in the role of Jolly Adams in J.B.
+(1958–59), performing with Raymond Massey and Christopher Plummer.
+Bradbury was the first actress to play Dainty June in the original Broadway production of Gypsy (1959–61).
+She starred in Tennessee Williams' play Night of the Iguana (1961–62) with veteran actress Bette Davis.
+From 1963 to 1964, Bradbury portrayed The Mick in June Havoc's Broadway play Marathon '33.